cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 0x115c
 ```

-We turn the value into little indian: *0x5c11*.
+We turn the value into little endian: *0x5c11*.

 ```
 $ for elmt in $(locate in.h); do grep INADDR_ANY $elmt; done